Aura-healthcare/movement-features-analysis/README.md

-A repository to compute the movement features related to epilepsy seizures The library to execute the code are in the requirements.txt file Some of the features are extracted from [TSFEL library](https://tsfel.readthedocs.io/en/latest/descriptions/feature_list.html)
+A repository to compute the movement features related to epilepsy seizures The library to execute the code are in the requirements.txt file Most of the features are extracted from [TSFEL library](https://tsfel.readthedocs.io/en/latest/descriptions/feature_list.html)

 **Movement-features-analysis** is a Python module for computing the features based on the movement of the patient